mirfanmcs/AI-Samples/README.md

 ### 🗂️ Document Intelligence Using Custom Model
 A sample application that uses Azure AI Foundry Document Intelligence Service with a custom model to analyze, extract, and structure information from documents.
 It enables tailored extraction for specific document types and custom fields defined by the user.

+### 🔍 Knowledge Mining Using AI Search
+A sample application that uses Azure AI Search to perform knowledge mining operations on large datasets.
+It demonstrates how to create search indexes, extract insights from unstructured data, and build intelligent search experiences.

 ## Quick Start